marrink-lab/polyply_1.0/README.md

 	See the License for the specific language governing permissions and limitations under the License.

-The [full text of the license][license] is available in the source repository.
+The full text of the license is available in the source repository.